An elderly man stands in front of a large cartoon letter "B" labeled "Prop B," with two people in costumes and a barn in the background.

 Our messages to both Larsen and Moritz querying why they donated to Prop.
 B were not answered.
 Surely it’s just a “good government measure” to clarify “voter intent” and close a “loophole.”

 Unlike the Chronicle, which inveighed against Prop.
-B in a particularly sharply worded editorial, Mission Local cannot do endorsements.
-As a nonprofit, we cannot tell you how to vote.
+B in a particularly sharply worded editorial, Mission Local does not do endorsements.
 You can vote however you wish for whatever reason you wish; you can, like my high school chemistry teacher used to say, make a pretty pattern with the bubbles you fill in on the sheet.

 We would be surprised if fewer than 60 percent of voters went for Prop.
-B — voters like term limits.
-Regardless, Mission Local can’t tell you what to do.
+B; voters like term limits.
+Regardless, Mission Local isn’t telling you what to do.

 But we’re under no obligation to keep mum when city officials piss on your leg and tell you it’s raining.